 Our soda ash production volume is primarily dependent on the following three factors: (1) operating rate, (2) quality of our mined trona ore and (3) recovery rates.
 Operating rate is a measure of utilization of the effective production capacity of our facilities and is determined in large part by productivity rates and mechanical on-stream times, which is the percentage of actual run times over the total time scheduled.
 We implement two planned outages of our mining and surface operations each year, typically in the second and third quarters.
 During these outages, which last approximately one week, we repair and replace equipment and parts.
 Periodically, we may experience minor unplanned outages caused by various factors, including equipment failures, power outages or service interruptions.
 The quality of our mine ore is determined by measuring the trona ore recovered as a percentage of the deposit, which includes both trona ore and insolubles.
 Plant recovery rates are generally determined by calculating the soda ash produced divided by the sum of the soda ash produced plus soda ash that is not recovered from the process.
 All of these factors determine the amount of trona ore we require to produce one short ton of soda ash and liquor, which we refer to as our "ore to ash ratio."
-Our ore to ash ratio was 1.48: 1.0 for both the three and nine months ended September 30, 2016 , respectively, and 1.51: 1.0 for both the three and nine months ended September 30, 2016 .
+Our ore to ash ratio was 1.51: 1.0 for both the three months ended March 31, 2017 and 2016.